We’ve assembled some new items that we’ve picked up recently. They’re all arranged on a lovely vintage kitchenette – itself a recent auction purchase.

 To the left of the main photo is this tall pan stand – the red ‘atomic’ ball feet are a nice touch.
 On it sits a set of three aluminium saucepans with teak handles – they’re totally unused and have a great stylised flower design in eye-catching orange & blue.

-We always make sure we have a selection of enamelware in stock.
-Its always popular as it gives a vintage feel to the most modern of kitchens, without breaking the bank!.
+We always make sure we have a selection of vintage enamelware in stock.
+Its always popular as it gives a retro feel to the most modern of kitchens, without breaking the bank!